dsbutler101/grit/README.md

 ### Testing

-- Easier to setup a demo with non-trivial runner infrastructure.
+- Easier to set up a demo with non-trivial runner infrastructure.
 - A single entry-point for discovering and learning about runner configuration.
 - A common test library for verifying changes to runner don't break user infrastructure.

 ### Development

-- Quickly setup the parts of the stack that a developer *isn't* working on, so they can focus on the part they *are*.
+- Quickly set up the parts of the stack that a developer *isn't* working on, so they can focus on the part they *are*.
 - Easily reproduce production issues by setting up an identical stack.

 ### Production